This article describes optional SSProtect :Recover seamless backup/ restore capabilities.

 - Protection for file-based data and Outlook email message content

-- Isolation from ISP access to plaintext content
+- Isolation from MSP access to plaintext content

-- Protection from legal subpoena to the ISP
+- Protection from legal subpoena to the MSP

 - Continuous content protection, even while modifying plaintext w/ native software